 Choose medium-dark floors with similar undertones if you choose red oak cabinets and want to add visual richness to your kitchen interior.

-The cohesive, rich tone is suitable for traditional styles, especially those who are considering certain country or farmhouse kitchen ideas.
+The cohesive, rich tone suits traditional styles, especially for those considering certain country or farmhouse kitchen ideas.
 Choose black oak hues with charcoal gray floors for a dramatic visual effect for contemporary kitchens.

-Rich-Grained Red or White Oak Cabinets on Patterned Floors
+Rich-Grained Red or White Oak on Patterned Floors

-When you’ve got an expansive kitchen, oak cabinets are perfect for adding visual interest.
-You can pair rich-grained red or oak cabinets with flooring surfaces with rich patterns as well.
+With an expansive kitchen, oak cabinets are perfect for adding visual interest.
+You can pair rich-grained red or honey cabinets with flooring surfaces with rich patterns as well.

-Stone floors with natural veining or wood floors with the same natural graining is an effective combo with your oak cabinets.
-To maintain a balance of colors, take a cue on your oak cabinet’s undertones and veining colors when choosing your floor color.
+Stone floors with natural veining or wood floors with the same natural graining are an effective combo with your cabinets.
+To maintain a balance of colors, take a cue from your cabinet’s undertones and veining colors when choosing your floor color.

 You can bring in light colors with peach, lavender, tangerine, or mint hints.
 Many oak cabinets have mellow tones that remind you of light colors.